Everybody likes the winner, except us!

 Stanford White very much liked Saint-Gaudens’ improved Diana and decided he wanted a copy of his own.
 So in 1893, White commissioned Saint-Gaudens create a concrete half-sized replica of Diana, which he placed in the garden of his Box Hill estate on Long Island, New York.

-The only nude sculpture that Saint-Gardens ever produced, it also became possibly his most widely known work.
+The only nude sculpture that Saint-Gardens ever produced, it also became possibly his most widely known work, and one that the artist himself chose to capitalize on.
 Several more half-sized copies were cast, two of which reside in the Saint-Gardens National historical site, one at a museum in Texas, another at the Princeton University Art Gallery, and another, perhaps the finest of them all, at the Metropolitan Museum of Art in New York.